 When I was young, skateboarding was all about becoming the best I possibly could.
-It was all about learning as many tricks as I set my mind to, and doing them down the biggest things I could find.
+It was all about learning as many tricks as I could set my mind to, and doing them down the biggest things I could find.
 I skated to get good and to prove myself to the skateboard community that I was something special.
-As I got older though, my motivations for getting on a board and pushing myself to progress evolved and became something more meaningful.
+It was all about me and my ego.
+As I got older though, I began to see the vanity in this approach and I began to skateboard in a way that was much more meaningful.

 I have always been amazed how bonds could be formed at a skatepark (or any kind of playground) without any words being exchanged.
 I can go to a skatepark, join the session going on there with complete strangers, and bonds will be formed without knowing anything about them.
 Just being there, participating in the play going on, maybe giving a little praise and encouragement here and there, is enough to form a bond without knowing anything about their life story.
 Skateboarding and any kind of play, does this same kind of bonding with God.
 James 1:17 says, “every good and perfect gift is from above, coming down from the father of lights…” And Colossians 1:16 says, “For by Him [Christ] all things were created, in heaven and on earth, visible and invisible… all things were created through him and for him.”
 “All things,” and “every good gift,” would include skateboarding.
 Skateboarding is a gift from above – the father of lights, that was created through and for Christ.
 And if skateboarding is created for and through Christ, than that means it is a means of interaction and bonding with our God.
 When we see skateboarding like this, it becomes an act of worship, which greatly enriches the experience.